 This course introduces fundamental principles and techniques used in starting and training colts.
 It covers safety, equipment, handling, principles, and techniques through practical application.
-Prerequisite: Consent of Instructor

 EQ 112 Equine Evaluation

 This course examines equine performance related to conformation, environment, heredity, and training.
 It focuses on selection and function based on conformation and athletic performance.